 Helpline offering information and personal, confidential advice about epilepsy.
 Welcomes enquiries from anyone with an interest in epilepsy, including professionals.
 Has online learning resources and an online self-management course.
 Local groups offer support.

-Caller led confidential helpline for people with epilepsy and for their families, carers and health professionals.
-Provides information, emotional support, informal counselling and signposting to other agencies as well as information about assessment, treatment, rehabilitation, long-term care and respite care for adults with epilepsy.
+Confidential helpline for people with epilepsy and for their families, carers and health professionals providing information, emotional support, informal counselling and signposting to other agencies as well as information about assessment, treatment, rehabilitation, long-term care and respite care for adults with epilepsy.

 Offers support and information to people with fibromyalgia, their family, carers and professionals.
 Provides a listening ear, information on symptoms and possible treatments.
 The Benefits Helpline provides advice and information on all aspects of DWP benefits for people with fibromyalgia.